 Instagram video from their cell phones.
 Audience members can participate in a

 performance by posting videos with a predetermined hashtag.

 Augmented Carousel and Augmented Asbury Park

 Augmented Asbury Park is Asbury Park's first augmented reality tour of the boardwalk.
 Augmented reality allows people to see a three-dimensional image on the screens of their mobile devices as an overlay on top of their realtime experience.
 The 3D content can interact with a flat image called a marker or it can exist out in the open at a specific geographic location.
 Augmented Asbury Park uses both methods.
 Seeing the project onsite is the best way to experience it, however, the project website www.augmentedasburypark.com provides free downloadable markers that serve as portable sites for the 3D models.
 This enables the content to be distributed to the local community and schools.

 We launched June 29, 2014 with a tour of the boardwalk.
 In order to answer questions and to help people through the experience, we conducted guided tours every Sunday throughout July.
 In addition to the walking tours we conducted over the summer, we also presented Augmented Asbury Park at TEDxNavesink, MakerFaire NYC, The Glory Days Conference at Monmouth University, and the Asbury Park Historical Society.
 Posters from this project have been the focus of three exhibitions, one at CoWerks in Asbury Park, another at Red Bank FrameWorks in Red Bank, and the last at Eastern Michigan University in Ypsilanti, MI.
 We also plan to collaborate with other organizations to spread this project as an educational resource.

-Utilizing current presidential campaign footage as raw material, this performance is a continuation of what began in 2008.
-The project samples words, phrases, breaths, pauses, and other sounds and silences in order to build percussion tracks, melodies, and solos.
+Utilizing the 2012 presidential campaign footage as raw material, this performance samples words, phrases, breaths, pauses, and other sounds and silences in order to build percussion tracks, melodies, and solos.